Important changes to the building permit application process commenced on 1 July 2019.

 This means that, where an RBS accepts an application before 1 July 2019, a building permit may be issued in accordance with the provisions of the Act that existed at the time the application for a building permit was accepted.
 As a result, there is no requirement for the RBS to apply to the VBA for a BPN.
 They would also follow the existing process of reporting via a levy return.

-Please see scenario 4 of the Transitional Reporting Arrangements fact sheet for further information.
+Please see scenario 4 of the Transition to BAMS (PDF, 1104.36 KB) fact sheet for further information.

 What happens if my session times out or I see an error message during an application?

 BAMS will timeout after 12 hours.
 It will also time out if your computer goes to sleep or you lose your internet connection.
 If any of these scenarios occur, the best thing to do is refresh the page.

 If you saved a portal application, you can find the draft in the ‘Manage Applications’ section.

 Which BCA code should building surveyors use?